umeboshi2/freelawmachine/README.md

 # Building a new Vagrant Box (For Contributors)
 Here's how to crank out a box if you've got the Requirements above.
-Depending on your network connection, CPU, disk, etc. this could take anywhere from 5 mins to maybe 30 mins.
+Depending on your network connection, CPU, disk, etc. this could take anywhere from 20 mins to maybe 30 mins.
 Be patient :-)

 All of the tools required to build the box using [Packer](https://packer.io) are contained in the [packer](./packer) directory of this project.
+[Ansible](https://github.com/ansible/ansible) is installed into the VM image itself, so there's no need to have it installed on your local machine.

   0. Grab the latest Free Law Machine source: